sosy-lab/cpachecker/doc/JavascriptTesting.md

 We are using Chromium browser and Selenium web driver for End-to-end testing application.

-For more information regarding congiguration you can browse `e2e-conf.js`.
+For more information regarding configuration you can browse `e2e-conf.js`.

 ### Running tests